 The first step is to divide the prospects into the ranges based on their ranking and to give them an average WAR value that corresponds with their ranking.
-Once that is completed, the prospects are given regressed weights to account for ARL and their position.
-The weights are regressed to help account for both variance and ranking.
+Once that is completed, the prospects are given weights to account for ARL and their position.
+The weights are reduced to help account for both variance and ranking.
 Variance may be partially to blame for the struggle of LHPs.
 Lower rankings may also have played its part.
-By using regressed weights, these variables are minimized.
+By using reduced weights, these variables are minimized.

-After applying the regressed weights, the net WAR values are then transformed into dollar figures.
+After applying the weights, the net WAR values are then transformed into dollar figures.
 Here is the formula: WAR*5*6 - 1.2*WAR*5 - 1.2.
 Explanation: The average WAR is multiplied by five to convert to dollars and then six to find the total WAR accumulated by the player over his first full six years.
 Then, the player's costs (120% of his performance in dollars using the 20%, 40%, 60% arbitration figures and 1.2 million for pre-arbitration) are subtracted.
 With this formula, the player's net dollar value can be attained.

 Below are the final results.
 Please note the figures are in the millions.

 For prospects ranked 76-100:

 - As shown, ARL has a significant impact on prospects, both pitchers and hitters.

 - A player's position also has a major impact on his value.

 - A player's ranking is the most significant of the three factors.